scrapper/perobs/README.md

 transparently stored into a persistent storage.

-This library is ideal for Ruby applications that work on huge, mostly constant data sets and usually handle a small subset of the data at a time.
+This library is ideal for Ruby applications that work on huge, mostly static data sets and usually process a small subset of the data at a time.
 To ensure data consistency of a larger data set, you can use transactions to make modifications of multiple objects atomicaly.
 Transactions can be nested and are aborted when an exception is raised.
+PEROBS is thread-safe, so you can use it in a multi-threaded application.

 ## Usage